 macOS Ventura new features & improvements

-Spotlight can now set an alarm, start a Focus or run a Shortcut.
+Spotlight can now set the alarm, start a Focus or run a Shortcut.
 And you can use it to find the name of a song in Shazam.

 The Ventura version of Messages allows you to edit or undo a recently sent message, mark messages as unread, and recover deleted messages.
 You can now use SharePlay in Messages and FaceTime, and a new collaboration feature allows you to choose when you share a file whether to share a copy or to work with others in the conversation on the file.
 If you choose the latter, everyone in the conversation can edit the file, and everyone will see their updates.

-Perhaps the most significant update in Safari is nothing to do with the way the browser works, but a new feature that could change how we all use the internet.
-We talk about Passkeys, designed both to work alongside existing passwords and, presumably, to eventually replace them.
+Perhaps the most significant update in Safari has nothing to do with the way the browser works but a new feature that could change how we all use the internet.
+We talk about Passkeys designed both to work alongside existing passwords and, presumably, to eventually replace them.
 The idea is that when you sign up for an account in an app or website, you create a passkey that’s authenticated using Touch ID or Face ID on whatever Apple device you’re using.
-That is then synced with iCloud so you can sign in with Face ID or Touch ID next time you use the app or visit the website on any of your devices.
+That is then synced with iCloud, so you can sign in with Face ID or Touch ID next time you use the app or visit the website on any of your devices.